 Stand on your knees with your hips stack over them.
 Place your hands on your lower back and start to look up.
 Roll your shoulders back to open your chest.

-Baby Penguin (Locust Pose)
+Baby Penguin, or Sledding!
+(Locust Pose)

 Lay on your tummy and look forward.
 Reach your hands back behind you, lift your shoulders, arms, and legs up off the floor like you are gliding on ice.